IBM/kar/docs/getting-started.md

 3. You will need the `helm` (Helm 3) cli installed locally.

-4. You will need the `s2i` (source-2-image) cli installed locally.
-See [these install options](https://github.com/openshift/source-to-image#installation).

-5. Optionally, you will need Go 1.15+ to build KAR.
+4. Optionally, you will need Go 1.15+ to build KAR.

-6. Optionally, you will need Node 12 (LTS) and NPM 6.12+ to run the JavaScript SDK and examples.
+5. Optionally, you will need Node 12 (LTS) and NPM 6.12+ to run the JavaScript SDK and examples.

-7. Optionally, you will need Java 11 and Maven 3.6+ to run the Java SDK and examples.
+6. Optionally, you will need Java 11 and Maven 3.6+ to run the Java SDK and examples.

 # Getting Started with KAR